 Ten Tiny Toes – Caroline Jayne Church

 Ten Tiny Toes is a very entertaining book with simple but fun illustrations of a boy and his teddy.
 You may be familiar with the author Caroline through her book, “I love you through and through”

-We find out that this book has a great way to interact with your toddlers through wiggling their ears, playing peekaboo, tickling their belly, and way more as we read it.
-You can find it on amazon.
+We find out that this book has a great way to interact with your toddlers through wiggling their ears, playing peekaboo, tickling their bellies, and way more as we read it.

 All Of Baby, Nose To Toes – Victoria Adler